How to achieve a natural colorization

 These peculiarities are a very intelligent feature of AKVIS Coloriage, the result of which is the realism of the colorization.

 - Step 11.
-To illustrate the use of the Color Selection Standard Dialog, I begin with rapidly drawing some strokes (fig. 9), using the Color Library, except for the skin, as I've just said, and for the water (and the wall of the pool), for which I pick a color in the color images.
+To illustrate the use of the Select Color dialog, I begin with rapidly drawing some strokes (fig. 9), using the Color Library, except for the skin, as I've just said, and for the water (and the wall of the pool), for which I pick a color in the color images.

 The result is shown on fig. 10: the color of the trees, the grass, the pool and the water are not too bad.
 But the skin and the hairs have to be ameliorated.